DAIC-tud/docs/content/en/docs/system/_index.md

 ---

 {{% pageinfo %}}
-At present [DAIC](https://daic.pages.ewi.tudelft.nl/docs/) and [DelftBlue](https://doc.dhpc.tudelft.nl/delftblue) have different software stacks.
+At present [DAIC](https://doc.daic.tudelft.nl/docs/) and [DelftBlue](https://doc.dhpc.tudelft.nl/delftblue) have different software stacks.
 This pertains to the operating system (CentOS 7 _vs_ Red Hat Enterprise Linux 8, respectively) and, consequently, the available software.
-Please refer to the respective [DelftBlue modules](https://doc.dhpc.tudelft.nl/delftblue/DHPC-modules/) and [Available software](/docs/manual/software/available-software) documentation before commencing your experiments.
+Please refer to the respective [DelftBlue modules](https://doc.dhpc.tudelft.nl/delftblue/DHPC-modules/) and [Software](/docs/manual/software) section before commencing your experiments.
 {{% /pageinfo %}}

 ## Operating System
 DAIC runs the {{< external-link "https://en.wikipedia.org/wiki/CentOS" "CentOS" >}} 7 Linux distribution, which provides the general Linux software.
-Most common software, including programming languages, libraries and development files for compiling your own software, is installed on the servers (see [Available software](../../../manual/software/available-software)).
+Most common software, including programming languages, libraries and development files for compiling your own software, is installed on the servers (see [Available software](/docs/manual/software/available-software)).
 However, a not-so-common program that you need might not be installed.
 Similarly, if your research requires a state-of-the-art program that is not (yet) available as a package for {{< external-link "https://en.wikipedia.org/wiki/CentOS" "CentOS" >}} 7, then it is not available.
-See [Installing software](../../../manual/software/installing-software/) for more information.
+See [Installing software](/docs/manual/software/installing-software/) for more information.

 ## Nodes
 DAIC compute nodes are all multi CPU servers, with large memories, and some with GPUs.
 The nodes in the cluster are heterogeneous, i.e. they have different types of hardware (processors, memory, GPUs), different functionality (some more advanced than others) and different performance characteristics.
-If a program requires specific features, you need to specifically request those for that job (see [Submitting jobs](../../../manual/job-submission/job-scripts)).
+If a program requires specific features, you need to specifically request those for that job (see [Submitting jobs](/docs/manual/job-submission/job-scripts)).

 {{% alert title="Note" color="info" %}}
 All servers have [Advanced Vector Extensions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) 1 and 2 (AVX, AVX2) support, and hyper-threading (`ht`) processors (two CPUs per core, always allocated in pairs).
 {{% /alert %}}

 {{% alert title="Note" color="info" %}}
 You can use Slurm's `sinfo` command to get various information about cluster nodes.
 For example, to get an overview of compute nodes on DAIC, you can use the command: